riaandeventer/semantic_sim/README.md

 You will be asked for your docker hub username and password.
 Enter these and lookout for the login succeeded message.
 If the login was successful, let's push our build to docker hub with the following command:
 ```
->docker push [docker hub username without square brackets]/garden_path
+>docker push [docker hub username without square brackets]/semantic_sim
 ```
 We have now created our project on docker hub.
-Go to Docker Hub and confirm that there is now a garden_path repository indicating that a push took place.
+Go to Docker Hub and confirm that there is now a semantic_sim repository indicating that a push took place.

 If you have been working with Docker Desktop, we are no done with Docker Desktop and will complete the rest with Docker Playground.